Elaboration likelihood model: In media

+The growing influence of AI-generated content and algorithm-driven messaging is transforming modern persuasion techniques.
+While these advancements shape audience perceptions, research remains limited on how individuals distinguish between human-crafted and AI-generated persuasive messages, as well as whether AI-driven persuasion proves more effective in specific situations.
+Persuasion tactics differ across cultures, yet the role of the Peripheral Route in various cultural contexts remains largely unexplored.
+While some cultures emphasize credibility cues, others lean more toward visual storytelling and emotional resonance to shape attitudes and influence decisions.

+To conclude, the use of Peripheral Route can have a substantial influence on the speaker's credibility, ability to communicate, create memorable moments and distinguish a normal person from a great speaker.
+By using these aspects of the Peripheral Route, the speaker has a better chance of communicating their thoughts to the audience and has a much better chance of creating an impression.

 Scholars have also studied on how the ELM functions on Connective-collective action on social media.
 "Connective-collective activities" means ones are able to receive other's personal opinions and add responses to them, so the information will be accumulated and turned into a collective one.
 On social media there four types of activities are considered as connective-collective: 1) commenting; 2) uploading materials; 3) relaying information received; 4) affiliating (i.e. Liking, following, etc.).
 Nekmat et al. have suggested that the overabundance of information on social media might not induce audience to heuristic processing; instead, source attributes such as credibility and personalness (which means the closeness of friends in a circle) will be mediated by elaboration cognition.
 Nekmat et al. found that personalness was positively related to elaboration and users with elaboration cognition were more willing to participant in connective-collective activities.
 They speculated that this was due to the need to cross the private-public boundary when interacting on social media gave people burdens.

 Molina and Jennings focused on whether civil and uncivil behaviors on Facebook serve as cues to encourage users' willingness to participant in a discussion.
 By presenting experiment participants with Facebook posts and comments (civil or uncivil), they found that: civil comments will encourage more elaboration and therefore generate more willingness to engage in a discussion than uncivil comments; the more elaboration participants generate, the more they are willing to participant in the discussion.